JANUARY 5, 1965 (EP. #167)

 AUGUST 18, 1965 (EP. #324)

 Laura drank herself numb while ridiculing herself before calling Eric hysterical and begging for more pills so she could sleep.
 Eric was perturbed with Laura for waking him once he arrived.
 Laura's desperate pleading convinced a reluctant Eric to give her pills, though she resented being interrogated and treated like a child beforehand.
 Eric informed Ken that Laura is mixing pills with alcohol, and said he's reached his limits in helping Laura, which finally persuaded him to visit her.
-Janet told Ken that, while she acknowledges they had more than a casual affair and is having problems with Ernest, it doesn't change the fact that he belong with Laura.
+Janet told Ken that, while she acknowledges they had more than a casual affair and is having problems with Ernest, it doesn't change the fact that he belonged with Laura.

 AUGUST 19, 1965 (EP. #325)